hrfang/hrfang.github.io/_posts/2021-07-16-from-ensemble-methods-to-model-averaging-in-deep-learning.md

 $$

-where \\(w_{\text{SWA}}\\) and \\(w_{\text{SGD}}\\) are model weights from SWA training and SGD training, respectively.
+where \\(w_{\text{SWA}}\\) and \\(w_{\text{SGD}}\\) are model weights from SWA training and SGD training, respectively;
 \\(d\\) is a random direction, drawn from a uniform distribution on the unit sphere, and \\(t\\) is the distance from \\(w_{\text{SWA}}\\) or \\(w_{\text{SGD}}\\).